 The first-generation LADR-based drug is called Aldoxorubicin.
-Aldoxorubicin is the well-known drug doxorubicin attached to the first generation LADRTM backbone (LADRs 7-10 employ a next generation LADRTM backbone).
+Aldoxorubicin is the doxorubicin attached to the first generation LADRTM backbone (LADRs 7-10 employ a next generation LADRTM backbone).
 Aldoxorubicin has been administered to over 600 human subjects in human clinical trials and has proven the concept of LADRTM in that several-fold more doxorubicin can be safely administered to patients when the doxorubicin is attached to LADRTM than when administered as native doxorubicin.
 Aldoxorubicin has been licensed to ImmunityBio, and is currently in a Phase II registrational intent trial for pancreatic cancer.
-Aldoxorubicin is expected to enter a Phase I/II trial for glioblastoma in 2022 or 2023.